Primary PE and Sports Premium (PPSP):

 PPSP Impact Action Research Presentation July 2017 click here.

 PPSP Expenditure Report 2017/18 click here.
-This report will be updated before September 2018.
+This report will be updated during the Autumn Term.

 PPSP Impact Action Research Presentation July 2018 click here for the management plan and here for the presentation summary.